 - Develop new partnerships and strengthen existing partnerships with businesses, corporations, other organizations, and neighborhood groups to advocate for growth management policies and practices that protect coastal people and wildlife.

 - Work with media outlets and social networks to raise awareness about OHM projects within the South Coast.

 - As needed, assist the CEO/President and Vice President of Coastal Conservation with lobbying efforts and federal campaigns.

 - Additional duties as assigned.

-- Bachelor’s degree and/or a minimum of three years of experience in environmental or historical conservation
+- Must have a bachelor’s degree and/or three years of experience.
+Preferred degree/experience in planning, organizing, or conservation

 - Ability to work constructively and creatively in a team atmosphere – both inside and outside of the organization

-- Ability to evolve skill set and accept criticism from outside the organization and constructive feedback from within
+- Ability to accept criticism from outside the organization and interest in getting constructive feedback from within

 - Demonstrated excellent verbal and written communication skills